jeffknupp/blog/content/2012-10-02-software-optimization-a-systematic-approach-part-two.md

 Your goal is to have hard data that answers those questions for you, and this forms the cornerstone of our approach.

 A natural analogy for optimization is detective work.
 Imagine yourself investigating a robbery at the mansion of your least-favorite wealthy celebrity: You arrive on the scene and are told that, among other things, a priceless piece of art was stolen.
-Without having even surveyed the scene or collected evidence, you shout out "Professional art theif!" and run back to the station to research every art theif you've ever heard of.
+Without having even surveyed the scene or collected evidence, you shout out "Professional art thief!" and run back to the station to research every art thief you've ever heard of.

 Hopefully, this sounds like a ridiculous way to investigate a crime.
 Unfortunately, it's the exact method employed by a large number of programmers when tasked with optimization.
 Instead of doing the appropriate investigation, they make an initial guess based on little more than gut-feeling and programming myths and rush off to fix a portion of the process that is quite likely not the culprit.